Physical Chemistry Basics of DNA and Genetic Information

 Content, Learning Outcome and Preconditions

-Information encoding in DNA; DNA topology and biological adaptations of topology; advanced topics of DNA replication and repair; gene expression and it regulation; genetic switches; systems biology of genomes
+Energetic, thermodynamic and kinetic aspects of the following issues: information encoding in DNA; DNA topology, twist, and formation of plectonemes; topological problems during DNA replication and repair; gene expression and it regulation; genetic switches

 Courses, Learning and Teaching Methods and Literature